Piripant/mine_viewer/README.md

 The `--region` argument can be used to set the path for the region directory of your minecraft world.
 By default mine_viewer will look for a folder named `region` in the same location as the executable/cargo directory.

-In the `images` folder you will find all generated textures for each region, if you want to stick them together in a single image use `sticktogether.py`.
+In the `images` folder you will find all generated textures for each world, in separate folders, if you want to stick them together in a single image use `sticktogether.py`.

 ### Settings
 Settings for the world rendering are found in the `settings` folder, which contains two files: